 Linda Bastone

-Dr. Linda Bastone has been Chair of the School of Natural and Social Sciences since 2014 and has been a member of the Psychology faculty since 1991.
-As an administrator, teacher, and researcher, Dr. Bastone is committed to increasing access and excellence in higher education.
-She currently serves as co-director of the Purchase College MARC U-STAR Honors Program, funded by a grant from the NIH/NIGMS.
-She has also served as Coordinator of the Psychology Program, Director of the Liberal Arts Freshman Seminar Program, Faculty Coordinator of Assessment, and Coordinator of the Baccalaureate and Beyond summer program for community college students in the social sciences and humanities.
+Dr. Linda Bastone was the Chair of the School of Natural and Social Sciences and was a member of the Psychology faculty since 1991.
+As an administrator, teacher, and researcher, Dr. Bastone was committed to increasing access and excellence in higher education.
 Her research examines factors that facilitate or impede academic success and the causes and consequences of stereotyping, prejudice and discrimination.

 Research Interests